-The Biotechnology Group is one of the RSC's many Interest Groups.
-The Interest Groups are member driven groups which exist to benefit RSC members, and the wider chemical science community, in line with the RSC's strategy and charter.
+The Biotechnology Group is one of our many Interest Groups.
+The Interest Groups are member driven groups which exist to benefit RSC members, and the wider chemical science community, in line with our strategy and charter.

-The Group is the focal point within the RSC for members who have an academic or industrial interest in the chemical aspects of biotechnology.
+The Biotechnology Group is the focal point for members who have an academic or industrial interest in the chemical aspects of biotechnology.

 The Group was formed in 1987, partly in response to the publication of the Spinks' Report in 1986 and has annually run conferences or symposia on a diverse range of topics, including:

-- To interact with the RSC, other Interest Groups, and other bodies, as appropriate, to facilitate broad ranging discussion of biotechnology issues
+- to interact with the RSC, the Society for Chemical Industry, the Biochemical Society and other interest groups, as appropriate, to facilitate broad ranging discussion of biotechnology issues

-- To assist the RSC staff in their work with government in order to enhance the understanding of the importance of biotechnology and the role of chemists within this diverse scientific discipline.
+- to assist the Industry and Technology Division (ITD) and the Chemistry Biology Interface Division (CBID) in their work with government in order to enhance the understanding of the importance of biotechnology and the role of chemists within this diverse scientific discipline.

 CommunityWe also have an online community, which is based on MyRSC, for anyone who shares our interests.